The Chi Spaniel is a hybrid, a mix of the parent breeds Chihuahua and Cocker Spaniel.

 At times, Chi Spaniels can be very possessive with one or more members of your family.
-Don’t panic because this behavior is only because of their sheer love for their humans.
+Don’t panic because this behaviour is only because of their sheer love for their humans.

-They can sometimes exhibit stubborn behavior, which is something that they inherit from their Chihuahua parent.
+They can sometimes exhibit stubborn behaviour, which is something that they inherit from their Chihuahua parent.
 Allowing them to socialize more can help in these kinds of situations.